2 polite grandpa

 - For each round a new round topic is created.
 That is a hash where the preimage includes round number.

-- All votes are broadcasted on the round topic.
+- All votes for a round are categorized under the round topic.

 - The expected number of messages under honest conditions on a round topic is: N_Authorities * 2 + 1.